cnidaire/Master1_Internship/report.md

 ## Why study dinitrogen-fixing bacteria?

 Nitrogen is a main block of life it is needed for DNA and proteins.
-However, Nitrogen is limited in most of the ocean surface (Contribution of atmospheric nitrogen deposition to new production in the nitrogen limited photic zone of the northern Indian Ocean).
+However, Nitrogen is limited in most of the ocean surface [@singh_contribution_2012].

-Despite N2 gas constituting around 70% of our atmosphere and being saturated in seawater, the di-nitrogen fixation process is to a large extent mediated by diazotrophs (The sensitivity of marine N2 fixation to dissolved inorganic nitrogen).
+Despite N2 gas constituting around 70% of our atmosphere and being saturated in seawater, the di-nitrogen fixation process is to a large extent mediated by diazotrophs [knapp_sensitivity_2012].
 Using the nitrogenase enzyme, diazotrophs break the strong triple bond between the two N atoms.
-This enzyme is encoded by *nif* genes (Biological Nitrogen Fixation).
+This enzyme is encoded by *nif* genes [@stacey_biological_1992].

-Hence, reactive nitrogen sources such as dinitrogen (N2) fixation act as natural fertilizing processes (Changing perspectives in marine nitrogen fixation).
-Additionally, diazotrophs have a key role in the Nitrogen cycle and “thus is linked to the fixation of atmospheric carbon dioxide and export of carbon from the ocean's surface” (Nitrogen Cycling in the Ocean: New Perspectives on Processes and Paradigms).
+Hence, reactive nitrogen sources such as dinitrogen (N2) fixation act as natural fertilizing processes [@zehr_changing_2020].
+Additionally, diazotrophs have a key role in the Nitrogen cycle and “thus is linked to the fixation of atmospheric carbon dioxide and export of carbon from the ocean's surface” (XXX Nitrogen Cycling in the Ocean: New Perspectives on Processes and Paradigms).

-Biological nitrogen fixation is catalyzed by the nitrogenase protein (Biological Nitrogen Fixation).
+Biological nitrogen fixation is catalyzed by the nitrogenase protein [@stacey_biological_1992].
 It is an enzyme that reduces N2 to ammonium (NH3) and is composed of subunits:

 - Heterotetrameric core (MoFe protein) encoded by the *nifD* and the *nifK* genes
 - Dinitrogenase reductase (Fe protein) encoded by the *nifH* gene

-Image of Nitrogenase protein
+FIXME: Image of Nitrogenase protein

-Both Nitrogenase’s subunit proteins are highly conserved but the Fe protein encoded by *nifH* is the most highly conserved across the microbial community (ref: Nitrogenase gene diversity and microbial community structure: a cross-system comparison).
+Both Nitrogenase’s subunit proteins are highly conserved but the Fe protein encoded by *nifH* is the most highly conserved across the microbial community [@zehr_nitrogenase_2003].

 ## Why *nifH*?

 Usually, to characterize a population, we use the 16 S subunit of the polymerase.
-However, in the case of nitrogen-fixating microbial species, there are some genetic divergences of *nifH* between the species and the “16S rRNA genes do not correlate well at sequence dissimilarity values used commonly to define microbial species” whereas *nifH* does (A comprehensive aligned *nifH* database).
+However, in the case of nitrogen-fixating microbial species, there are some genetic divergences of *nifH* between the species and the “16S rRNA genes do not correlate well at sequence dissimilarity values used commonly to define microbial species” whereas *nifH* does [@gaby_comprehensive_2014].
 Hence the *nifH* gene is commonly used to characterize a population of Nitrogen fixating bacteria.

 ## Goals of the internship

 To characterize the studied population, a reference database containing the taxonomy and the sequences of the *nifH* gene for different species is needed.
-The first *nifH* database was created in 2014 and continuously updated until 2017 by the Zehr Lab (Zehr lab database construction).
-It was then normalized and kept updated manually by Molly Moynihan (M. A. Moynihan.
+The first *nifH* database was created in 2014 and continuously updated until 2017 by the Zehr Lab [@heller_arbitrator_2014].
+It was then normalized and kept updated manually by @moyn413.
-2020. nifHdada2 GitHub repository.
-Zenodo. http://doi.org/10.5281/zenodo.3958370).

 However, the current database leaves a considerable amount of unannotated sequences, and the annotation rate increases with the taxonomic level.